tylerjohnhaden/PlunderBot/blog/creating_your_first_truffle_project.md

 An introduction on how to get started with a Truffle-based Solidity project.
 This article series will not only explain how to get started with [Truffle](https://truffleframework.com/docs/truffle/overview) as an Ethereum smart contract framework, but will also describe boilerplate code that will make your life a ton easier (think linting, local blockchain clients, and improved testing).
 The goal will to be as transparent as possible about all the tools and configurations that are used, because it usually takes a while to start really getting the whole blockchain thing.

-*todo: explain __truffle-boilerplate repo*
+If you would like to explore the source code as a simple boilerplate project, checkout the [github](https://github.com/tylerjohnhaden/__truffle-boilerplate)(blog written as of [commit 0x435f745](https://github.com/tylerjohnhaden/__truffle-boilerplate/tree/435f745a21edfbff6904153b81d65e2d1ee1a6a6)).

 ### Assumptions
 This tutorial will assume that you have experience with basic bash, node, and npm.

+All of the dependencies we need should be OS agnostic, however if you may need to change the commands to suite your specific shell/OS.

 ### Dependencies
 - node, npm

-  We will be installing all our necessary node modules into the local project.
-You may also install globally, however you may want to keep it local, is because these tools and languages change very fast compared to most other development environments.
-For example, the Solidity compiler makes backwards compatibility breaking changes very often. *TODO: cite this*
+  We will be installing all of our necessary node modules into the local project.
+You may also install globally, however you may want to keep it local, because these languages and tools change very fast compared to most tech stacks.
+You can track the next [ethereum/solidity updates](https://github.com/ethereum/solidity/projects) are scheduled.

 # Truffle Initialization
 1. Create a new directory to contain your truffle project.

         mkdir MyFirstTruffleProject && cd MyFirstTruffleProject

-2. Initialize your project with package.json file.
+2. Initialize your project with `package.json` file.
 You can use other versions of node, but we recommend you use the latest.
 This article is written with the versions specified below.

         {
           "name": "my-first-truffle-project",